anhshidou/anhshidou/README.md

 ## About Me

 - ⚡ Quick bio:                    I want to go to bed
-- 🔭 I’m currently working on:      Viettel Cyber Security
+- 🔭 I’m currently working on:      Bed
 - 🌱 I’m currently learning:        Information Assurance at FPT University Ha Noi